spachec0/livenessDetection/README.md

 ## Download dataset used in notebooks

-To use the dataset in notebookes, download dataset from the following url and put into dataset/data folder:
+To use the dataset used in notebooks, download data from the following url and put into dataset/data folder:

 - https://drive.google.com/drive/folders/10dJkTgo8oozNsJRainJt4hULyqTt8J5L